My Haas Welcome,

 8. Bent pins on the connectors

-Use a magnifying glass to inspect the circuit components on the front and back of the SKIBF PCB.
+Use a magnifying glass to inspect the circuit components on the front and back of the SKBIF PCB.
 Below are the circuit component zones to inspect:

 1. Inputs connectors (Keyboard, E-stop, Power On/OFF etc.)

-2. RJ-45 connector (SKIBF PCB communication with Maincon PCB, LCD Data)
+2. RJ-45 connector (SKBIF PCB communication with Maincon PCB, LCD Data)

 3. LCD circuit components (LCD Backlight, LCD Data).